kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

       <monitor filter="ServletStats,ConnectionPool,..." />

-Unlike Traditional WAS which has many thread pools, most work in Liberty occurs in a single thread pool named **Default Executor** (apart from application-created threads).
+Unlike WAS traditional which has many thread pools, most work in Liberty occurs in a single thread pool named **Default Executor** (apart from application-created threads).
 All standard JEE services such as Web, EJB, executor, and JCA (with a few rare exceptions) run on a single **Default Executor** thread pool.

 The **\<executor /\>** element in server.xml may be used to configure the Default Executor; although, in general, unless there are observed problems with threading, it is not recommended to tune nor even specify this element as it is auto-tuned.